6 Business Lessons to Take Into the Post-COVID World

 2. Don’t put all of your eggs into the brick-and-mortar basket.

-The COVID-19 pandemic has changed consumer behaviour.
+The COVID-19 pandemic has changed consumer behavior.
 Brick-and-mortar locations are closed and shopping has moved almost entirely to ecommerce channels.
 Although most of the physical store closings are temporary and many locations are expected to reopen as soon as the crisis has passed, consumers are unlikely to give up the convenience of omnichannel engagement options.

 Omnichannel business models aren’t just about customer convenience, however.
 They act as a fail-safe for when a crisis like this occurs, providing business resiliency and expanded reach where there would otherwise be none.
 You need to increase the scale, maturity, and sophistication of your online presence to boost your resiliency moving forward.